rossta/sudokill/README.markdown

 	$ git clone git://github.com/rossta/sudokill.git

-Install dependencies via bundler.
 Sudokill will run on Ruby versions 1.8.7 and 1.9.x.
 [Ruby newbies should check out the wiki]([[Setup-for-Ruby-Newbies]]) for more details.

+Install dependencies via bundler.

+	$ gem install bundler
 	$ bundle

 Start the server